 Description

-Our theme is an invitation to explore the possibilities, challenges and dynamics of lifelong learning, unlearning and re-learning in the context of complexity.
+Our Cynefin Retreat in Wales from 19-22 April 2023 focused on the theme of education through the lens of complex adaptive systems.
+This theme is an invitation to explore the possibilities, challenges and dynamics of lifelong learning, unlearning and re-learning in the context of complexity.
 We intend our definition of education to include all stages and forms of lifelong learning both formal and informal.
-Our Retreat Faculty (Eagles) play a significant role in shaping the agenda and focus of a Retreat, and we are excited about the diverse perspectives they offer.

-Each retreat is stimulated by a faculty, called Eagles, providing provocative food for thought and supported by the Cynefin Co team including Dave Snowden.
+Each retreat is stimulated by a faculty, called Eagles, who provide provocative food for thought and whose inputs form a key part of the Retreat recorded content.
 Our faculties represent different backgrounds and points of view and we deliberately combine academic and practitioner perspectives.

 Lene Rachel Andersen